-Our cash uses during the three months ended January 31, 2007 were for operating expenses, increases in housing inventories, construction, income taxes, interest, and preferred stock dividends.
-We provided for our cash requirements from housing and land sales, the revolving credit facility, financial service revenues, and other revenues.
+Our cash uses during the six months ended April 30, 2007 were for operating expenses, increases in housing inventories, construction, property, plant and equipment, income taxes, interest, repayments on our mortgage warehouse agreement, payments on mortgages and notes, investments in joint ventures, purchases of treasury stock and preferred stock dividends.
+We provided for our cash requirements from housing and land sales, the revolving credit facility, financial service revenues, other revenues and distributions from joint ventures.
 We believe that these sources of cash are sufficient to finance our working capital requirements and other needs.

 On July 3, 2001, our Board of Directors authorized a stock repurchase program to purchase up to 4 million shares of Class A Common Stock.
-As of January 31, 2007, 3.4 million shares of Class A Common Stock have been purchased under this program, of which \$.2 million was acquired during the three months ended January 31, 2007.
+As of April 30, 2007, 3.4 million shares of Class A Common Stock have been purchased under this program, of which 0.2 million shares were acquired during the six months ended April 30, 2007.
 On March 5, 2004, our Board of Directors authorized a 2-for-1 stock split in the form of a 100% stock dividend.
 All share information reflects this stock dividend.

 On July 12, 2005, we issued 5,600 shares of 7.625% Series A Preferred Stock, with a liquidation preference of \$25,000 per share for net proceeds of \$135 million.
 Dividends on the Series A Preferred Stock are not cumulative and are paid at an annual rate of 7.625%.
 The Series A Preferred Stock is not convertible into the Company's common stock and is redeemable in whole or in part at our option at the liquidation preference of the shares beginning on the fifth anniversary of their issuance.
 The Series A Preferred Stock is traded as depositary shares, with each depositary share representing 1/1000th of a share of Series A Preferred Stock.
 The depositary shares are listed on the Nasdaq Global Market under the symbol "HOVNP".
 The net proceeds from the offering, reflected in Preferred stock in the Condensed Consolidated Balance Sheets, were used for the partial repayment of the outstanding balance under our revolving credit facility as of July 12, 2005.
-In January 2007 and 2006, we paid \$2.7 million of dividends on the Series A Preferred Stock.
+In each of the first and second quarters of 2007, we paid \$2.7 million of dividends on the Series A Preferred Stock.